dharmab/8492sqdn.net/content/guides/dcs/maps.md

 Kola and Channel have some good campaigns, if you've already played the ones on the other maps.

+However, both Kola and South Atlantic have not had updates in many months and appear to be abandoned by their developers.

 # Multiplayer Tier List

 Tier|Terrains